Primal dual methods for Wasserstein gradient flows: Introduction

-To use either the classical JKO scheme (\ref{eqn:JKO-000}) or the higher order scheme (\ref{2nd}) as a basis for numerical simulations, one must first develop a fully discrete approximation of the minimization problem at each step of the scheme.
+To use either the classical JKO scheme (\ref{eqn:JKO-000}) or our new Crank-Nicolson inspired scheme (\ref{2nd}) as a basis for numerical simulations, one must first develop a fully discrete approximation of the minimization problem at each step of the scheme.
 Here, the main numerical difficulty arises in approximating the Wassserstein distance, and there are several different approaches for dealing with this term.
 First, one can reformulate the Wasserstein distance in terms of a Monge-Amp\'ere equation with nonstandard boundary conditions \cite{GM96, BFO14}, though difficulties arise due to the lack of a comparison principle \cite{hamfeldt2018viscosity}.
-Second, one can reframe the problem as a classical $L^2(\Rd)$ gradient flow at the level of diffeomorphisms \cite{GT06,BCC08,CM09, CRW16,CDMM18}, but to pursue this approach, one has to overcome complications deriving from the underlying geometry and the structure of the PDE system for the diffeomorphisms.
+Second, one can reframe the problem as a classical $L^2(\Rd)$ gradient flow at the level of diffeomorphisms \cite{GT06,BCC08,CM09, CRW16,CDMM18}, but to pursue this approach, one has to overcome complications arising from the underlying geometry and the structure of the PDE system for the diffeomorphisms.
 Third, one can discretize the Wasserstein distance term as a finite dimensional linear program, overcoming the lack of strict convexity of the objective function by adding a small amount of entropic regularization \cite{cuturi13, Benamou15, CPSV16}.
-(For a detailed survey of state of the art methods in computational optimal transport, we refer the reader to the recent book by P\'eyre and Cuturi for \cite{PC18}.)
+(For a detailed survey of computational optimal transport, we refer the reader to the recent book by P\'eyre and Cuturi for \cite{PC18}.)

-A fourth approach, and the one which we develop in the present work, is to consider a dynamic formulation of the Wasserstein distance due to Benamou and Brenier \cite{BB00}.
-This reframes the problem as a strictly convex optimization problem with linear PDE constraints (see Figure \ref{fig:level}.C), which can be discretized using Benamou and Brenier's original augmented Lagrangian method ALG2 or, more generally, a range of modern proximal splitting methods, as shown by Papadakis, Peyre, and Oudet \cite{PPO14}.
+A fourth approach for computing the Wasserstein distance, and the one which we develop in the present work, is to consider a dynamic formulation due to Benamou and Brenier \cite{BB00}.
+This reframes the problem as a strictly convex optimization problem with linear PDE constraints, which can be discretized using Benamou and Brenier's original augmented Lagrangian method ALG2 or, more generally, a range of modern proximal splitting methods, as shown by Papadakis, Peyre, and Oudet \cite{PPO14}.
+(See also \cite{briceno2018proximal,briceno2019implementation} for related work on mean field games.)
 Adding an additional Fisher information term in this dynamic formulation (in analogy with entropic regularization) has also been explored in \cite{LYO17}.